sonictl/sonictl.github.io/_posts/2022-01-22-[learn lvgl dev]001_first component of lvgl.md

 \[ESP32_lvgl\]Complile the lvgl sample proj. in visual studio Code (vsCode) with help of ESP-IDF extension. [this link](https://sonictl.github.io/jekyll/2022/01/11/p20220111210954.html)

 After successfully run the demo on your board, try to use the code below:
- - find 100+ simple examples here: https://docs.lvgl.io/master/examples.html
+ - find 100+ simple examples here: [https://docs.lvgl.io/master/examples.html](https://docs.lvgl.io/master/examples.html)
- - They are from here https://github.com/lvgl/lvgl/tree/master/examples
+ - They are from here: [https://github.com/lvgl/lvgl/tree/master/examples](https://github.com/lvgl/lvgl/tree/master/examples)

 ## 3. What? the example code has no main() function?
 Let's discuss the [one menu exmple's code](https://docs.lvgl.io/master/examples.html).
 In the link above, you can find the 'one menu' example as below: